 An intro packet does the following:

-- Gives clients an rough overview of the project and what to expect throughout the project
+- Gives potential clients a rough overview of the project and what to expect throughout the project

-- Lets clients know what you need from them and when
+- Lets potential clients know what you need from them and when

-- Lets clients know when and how they can contact you
+- Lets potential clients know when and how they can contact you

-- Gives clients a rough timeline of the project—so they’re not surprised when their website isn’t ready the next day
+- Gives potential clients a rough timeline of the project—so they’re not surprised when their project isn’t complete the next day

 - Keeps you from having to answer the same questions over and over and over